 Peak oil is a fact, not a theory.
 From US conventional oil production peaking in 1970 to global conventional oil production peaking in 2006 the figures are indisputable.
+In our prime essays we always made sure to be true to the fact: our recent projects, published at https://prime-essay.net/, only confirm that.
 Even institutions such as the International Energy Agency (IEA) and publications like The Economist that are not known for alarmism have admitted that oil production from conventional sources has peaked.
 So why are there still commentators out there that refuse to believe peak oil?
 Similar to the climate change debate many, but not all of the most vocal deniers tend to be politically conservative, pro-business and by their refusal to take into account basic statistics, anti-science.
 They are ideologically opposed to what will happen now that we are living in a post-peak world in terms of reduced energy use per capita and the inevitable downsizing of the global economy.
 So what are their arguments and why are they so wrong?
 The top seven are listed below:

 1. "Peak oilers say oil is running out, it's not"

 At best this is a misunderstanding, at worst this is a straw-man argument deliberately fabricated to cast doubt on the assertions of those concerned with the realities of peak oil.
 No peak oiler worth their salt has ever argued that we are running out of peak oil.
 Sure there may have been a couple of fringe bloggers arguing the case alongside conspiracy theories about alien abduction cover-ups and laser guided death unicorns but no one takes them seriously.
 The issue is not when oil will run out, it is about when oil production will peak.
 Global conventional oil production peaked in 2006 according to the IEA's 2010 World Energy Outlook.
 Unconventional oil has filled the gap for now at least but there is a lot of scepticism as to how long this can last.